Table of Contents

 Co-Lending NBFC and Fintech Players

-NBFCs, fintechs and other LSPs can use escrow accounts to pool their funds before disbursement to customers.
+NBFCs, fintechs and other LSPs can use these accounts to pool their funds before disbursement to customers.

 Let’s take the example of two NBFCs titled A and B that have a co-lending partnership.
 Here, the borrower ‘Jane Doe’ applies for a loan of Rs.
 10 Lakhs.